Dania2021/joe-jackson/README.md

        1. The navbar would lose its alignment when on smaller devices, with the navbar brand pushing the logo and text down.
 This did not make for a good user experience.
 While searching through the bootstrap documentation for navigation bars it directed me to display properties and hiding elements.
 Once I added the correct class I was then able to hide the text beside logo on devices smaller than a tablet, allowing the alignment of the navbar items to stay in place where I wanted them.

        2. When the Contact HTML code is submitted to W3C HTML validator for testing, it produced an error.
-The testing programming flagged a [bad width on iframe](/assets/readme-files/testing/lighthouse/error.JPG) then I resolve the error by giving value to width and height through ID of iframe.
+The testing programming flagged a [bad width on iframe](/assets/readme-files/testing/lighthouse/error.JPG "bad width on iframe") then I resolve the error by giving value to width and height through ID of iframe.

        3. When the site was tested by Google Chrome Lighthouse tester.
 It flagged serve images in next gen format.
 Performance was only measuring at an average of 64%.
-Lighthouse suggest to [serve image formats](/assets/readme-files/testing/lighthouse/error-msg.JPG) like Webp and AVIF to improve compression and lead to faster download and less data consumption.
+Lighthouse suggest to [serve image formats](/assets/readme-files/testing/lighthouse/error-msg.JPG "serve image formats") like Webp and AVIF to improve compression and lead to faster download and less data consumption.
 I have now converted logo, slides images and all the other images in webp format using Birme.

        4. The carousel displayed fine on small screen devices. however when viewed on larger devices you would need to scroll down to see the entire image, which led to a bad user experience.
 By using media queries I targeted the large screen size and targeted the carousel item image to only take up 90% of the viewport height.
 This solved the issue by allowing the user to view the image without having to scroll, but the image was now being stretched across the screen.
 I searched google and stack overflow and it mentioned using object fit and added object-fit: contain to the css which allows the image to correctly maintain its aspect ratio and view correctly.

       * Unresolved

-      Using just HTML and CSS to create a website has its shortcomings.
-Unfortunately without knowledge of other languages, contact form on Joe Jacksons Ice Cream have no functionality.
+      Using HTML and CSS to create a website has its shortcomings.
+Unfortunately without knowledge and use of other languages, Sign up form on Joe Jacksons Ice Cream have no functionality.
 Although it seem to accept data but it doesnot send the data to any back-end database.
 This can be resolved with the knowledge of the back-end languages.

 ## Deployment